a1theredbull/jquery-zstack/README.md

 ### What does it do?

 Does stackable divs for you.
-Clicking a lower z-index element will bring it to the foreground and automatically manage the z-indexes of other elements of class "ol-able".
+Clicking a lower z-index element will bring it to the foreground and automatically manage the z-indices of other elements of class "ol-able".

 Works well with jQuery UI draggable elements.